icecake-framework/icecake/web/docs/pages/instanciation_rendering.md

 And in every case your snippet can be used by other snippet, but with or without a dependance between each other.
 We call it a parent/child relationship.
 So every snippet can be instantiated and rendered as an orphan or as a child of another composer.

-TODO: doc: examples of parent/child relationship
+TODO: webdoc - examples of parent/child relationship

 In both cases a snippet can be instantiated with the snippet factory or by [unfolding an `ick-tag`], in this former case your code can not access the snippet instance directly like for a snippet _hidden_ within another one.